-Driving lesson demand is set to soar over the next decade as the number of Instructors dramatically decreases potentially causing backlogs for learners.
+Driving lesson demand is set to soar over the next decade as the number of Instructors has decreased, alongside a huge backlogs for learners.

 Data from the Department for Transport has revealed that the number of instructors has decreased by 12 percent over the past seven years.
 Numbers have dropped from 44,569 in 2013 to just 39,521 at the start of 2020 with services set to drop further over the coming years.